ahmedjidar/ml-logistic-regression-20241001/README.md

 $$
 \text{Logit}(p) = \log \left( \frac{p}{1 - p} \right) = \beta_0 + \beta_1 x
 $$

+- Just as we mentionned, the logit introduced an unbounded interval and effectively linearized the relationship!

 🗲 This is the general equation of logistic regression.